 A sloped garden can seem like a bit of a nuisance; it’s notoriously difficult to plant anything on a hill and there is a risk of erosion.
 Such a slope, though, can easily become a thing of beauty with a little effort, vision and a touch of landscape gardening.
 Terraced garden beds, whereby a terraced garden wall is used to break up the slope and make it more usable, have huge potential.
 Whatever kind of space you want to create, a slope need not hold you back!
 Here are some ideas for how to build a tiered garden on a slope as well as some functional terraced garden ideas you may like to try.

 These terraced garden bed ideas were provided by Joel for Gardens Galore, the award-winning Scotland & UK garden landscaping company.
+If you have a steep hillside, a garden terrace may be great way to make the most of you outdoor living space.

 There are many different ways that terracing can be used, and these kinds of gardens/backyards are often more dynamic and beautiful than flat spaces.
 Separate terraces can have their own unique themes with paths winding between.
 Why not include a set of terraces that are flower or vegetable beds, for examples, then others for lawn or patio?
 Water features look great cascading between different levels of terraced garden beds.